playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 Because Angular does not have the concept of a `key`, it is unable to follow the same behavior as Vue and React in this instance.
 Therefore, this section is more useful in understanding the underlying DOM diffing logic as opposed to functional coding advice for Angular in particular.

 This isn't necessarily a bad thing, however.
-We'll touch on this more in a bit, but using `key` in this way is often an anti-pattern.
+We'll touch on this more in a bit, but using `key` in this way is often an antipattern.

 ### Vue